 Case Labels are used in place of 'string constants' to define which case of a Message Handling Loop you want to send a message to.
 They provide many advantages over string constants and can be easily created for any case by use of a Quickdrop shortcut.
 They can also be used to jump from 'enqueue' point to 'dequeue' point in your code while you are developing, helping to you easily track the flow of your messages around your block diagrams.

-Each Worker by default implements universal application error reporting, meaning that any errors that occur are immediately sent to the Debugger and/or are logged to file.
-These errors are timestamped and the location of where an error occurs is recorded.
-It is up to you how you ultimately handle your errors, but you will be aware of them and through the interactive Debugger you can jump directly to where an error has occurred, and immediately start fixing the problem.
+Efficient application development requires not only tools to help you create your applications, but also tools to help you find and fix bugs in your code.
+Workers™ by default implements universal application error reporting, meaning that any errors that occur in your code are automatically sent to the Debugger and/or are logged to file.
+These errors are timestamped and the location of where an error has occurred is recorded.
+It is up to you how you ultimately handle your errors, but you will be aware of them and through the interactive Debugger you can jump directly to where an error has occurred in any Message Handling Loop, and immediately start fixing the problem.

 Simply designed for beginner developers yet extendable by more advanced developers with LVOOP!
 Each Worker is a class, inherited from an abstract base class.
 This means that all common framework functionality is kept out of your Workers, keeping the contents of each Worker minimal and uncluttered.
 It also means that you can extend the Workers API by adding your own common data and VIs to the parent class of every Worker.
 Built with LVOOP makes the framework flexible and brings many additional benefits to developers.